electricimp/LPDeviceManager/README.md

 ### disconnect() ###

 Disconnects the imp from the server and turns the radio off.
-This is the same as calling ConnectionManager's disconnect method with a parameter of `true`.
+This is the same as calling ConnectionManager's disconnect method with the force parameter set to `true`.

 #### Parameters ####